emostafa866/JWTAdminTest/README.md

 **JWTAdminTest**

-task details >>customize filter to verify JWT sent to admin after login so he can access all resources
+- task details >>customize filter to verify JWT sent to admin after login so he can access all resources

 **hints**

+- u will use the same collection attached with the task and the same api to login >> localhost:8080/api/admin

--when login u will only recieve a JWT in the response then u can intercept with each request header .
+- after login u will only recieve a JWT in the response then u can intercept with each request header .

--the key of the header will be " Auth" and the value of JWT will starts with "Bearer " .
+- the key of the header will be " Auth" and the value of JWT will starts with "Bearer " .